PROS / TalkingDesktop features an avatar to help you through the software.

 TalkingDesktop looks great when shown as a demonstration, but when you try to use it on a regular basis as a command and dictation voice recognition platform, it quickly becomes inadequate.
-It’s controls are limited and its reaction slow.
+Its controls are limited and its reaction slow.

 The TalkingDesktop voice recognition software consists of a large ring with various commands spread around it.
 There are plenty of useful options for pulling in news and weather and updates from the internet.
-This would be useful almost as a sort of RSS feed at least, but it takes so long to pull information into your computer that I could easily open a weather site and a news site in the time TalkingDesktop takes to do it.
+This would be useful almost as a sort of RSS feed at least, but it takes so long to pull information into your computer that you could easily open a weather site and a news site in the time TalkingDesktop takes to do it.

 TalkingDesktop also includes an avatar that speaks to you and actually does a pretty nice job of responding appropriately to commands and greetings.
 The avatar will even check to see if you’re still there after prolonged silence, and if you are away for a while and the computer hears your approach, TalkingDesktop will wake up the system for you so it’s ready to go when you sit down.